5 Resolutions To Better Manage Arthritis

 Living with arthritis can be a lonely experience and it can feel like no one knows what you’re going through.
 Sharing your experience with people who understand how it feels can be really helpful and cathartic - plus it’s always good to make new friends!

 “We know that living with chronic pain can be an isolating experience.
 Why not make a resolution to connect with others, reach out and join a community, share experiences with, and learn from others.
 The nature of our relationships with our family and friends means it can be hard to ask for advice to help us through a difficult flare-up.
-Joining a group for people with arthritis and meeting people in a similar situation allows you to share your unique experience of arthritis and ask any questions you have, building on your confidence as well as developing a social circle,” says Dr Wendy Holden, Arthritis Action Medical Advisor and Consultant Rheumatologist.
+Joining a group for people with arthritis and meeting people in a similar situation allows you to share your unique experience of arthritis and ask any questions you have, building on your confidence as well as developing a social circle,” Arthritis Action.

 It can be tempting to try and do everything at once when you’re having a good day, but it’s important to be balanced, take things at a sensible pace and look after yourself.